-It was a myth widely circulated in the 80s that coconuts are the main sources of cholesterol causing artery blocks.
-Nevetheless my mother started reducing the use of coconut meat greatly, used coconut milk sparingly, and stopped using coconut oil once for all.
-But my grandmothers continued to use coconuts profusely, and they even found a dish insipid if coconut meat is scantily added into it.
-In those days coconut meat was used in almost every vegetable preparation, coconut milk used for making scrumptious payasam, and coconut oil for frying crunchy snacks like thattai, murukku, banana chips, etc. We relished theeyal mostly in our grandmother’s house as this recipe calls for good lashings of coconut meat fried in coconut oil.
+It was a myth widely circulated in the 80s that coconuts are the main sources of cholesterol-causing artery blocks.
+So my mother preferred to reduce the use of coconut meat greatly, used coconut milk sparingly, and stopped using coconut oil once for all.
+But my grandmothers continued to use coconuts profusely, and they found a dish insipid if coconut meat is scantily added into it.
+In those days, coconut meat was used in almost every vegetable preparation, coconut milk was used for making scrumptious payasam, and coconut oil for frying crunchy snacks like thattai, murukku, banana chips, etc. We relished theeyal mostly in our grandmother’s house as this recipe calls for good lashings of coconut meat fried in coconut oil.

 As a child I hated few things imposed by my grandparents during our visit every summer.
 It was disgusting to find all our clothes reeked of bitter neem oil as they were washed using neem detergents.
 We also disliked to gobble up extremely bitter balls made of neem leaves paste forcibly given by our grandmother.
 But now I have been yearning for such eco-friendly chemical-free detergents suitable for my washing machine, and also I feel guilty to give de-worming tablet to my son as I am unable to persuade him to take the home-made herbal substitute available plentiful around us.
 Nevertheless I feel contented that I can prepare delicious soup using neem flowers that possess almost same properties as that of neem leaves.